 In June 2016, the UK voted to leave the EU.
-The UK's exit from the EU is unlikely to occur before 2019.
+The UK's exit from the EU is likely to occur in March 2019.
 At the time of this publication going to print, there is no clarity or certainty regarding the terms of the UK's exit from the EU.
 However, it seems certain that the UK's legal framework for enforcement of judgments will change as a result.
+This is considered further in chapter 1.